gparatore123/nightmare/modules/06-ROP/unit_07.md

 $1 = {<text variable, no debug info>} 0xb7e5a190 <__libc_system>
 ```

-So at address 0xb735a190 is the start of the system., and we could use that in
+Address, 0xb735a190 is the start of the system, and we could use that in
 our exploit.
-But **NEW THIS YEAR** on our 64-bit linux machines, when I looked
+But **NEW THIS YEAR** on our 64-bit Linux machines when I looked
 up the address of `system()` something interesting occurred:

 ``` example